Digital payment firms cash in on India's money mess, but can it last?

 The companies say results have been promising so far.

-Paytm, backed by Chinese Internet giant Alibaba Group Holding Ltd, has added 700 sales representatives since Nov.
+Paytm, backed by Chinese Internet giant Alibaba Group Holding Ltd (BABA.N), has added 700 sales representatives since Nov.
 8, taking its number of agents to 5,000.

 The company, which has 4,500 full-time employees, plans to double the number of agents to more than 10,000, as it aggressively expands its network.